 Getting to Kalanggaman Island

-Exploration starts early—just getting to the island can be a an adventure in itself!
+Exploration starts early—just getting to the island can be an adventure in itself!

 Kalanggaman Island, Leyte is a fascinatingly raw islet that lacks many modern conveniences.
-You won’t find any shops or restaurants let alone airports.
+You won’t find any shops or restaurants let alone airports – if you’re looking for a true Philippines backpacking adventure, this is the place to go!

 What they do have are plenty of docks—travelers can only reach the island by boat.